 The keep was built in 1127, as the castle’s location was of great tactical significance.
 As a result of this prime defensive location, it was heavily fortified.

-Nonetheless, the was sieged repeatedly.
-Most famously, King John lay siege to rebels held up in the castle; part of the keep was destroyed, and eventually starvation caused the rebels to surrender.
+Nonetheless, the castle was besieged repeatedly.
+Most famously, King John laid siege to rebels held up in the castle; part of the keep was destroyed, and eventually starvation caused the rebels to surrender.

 By the 17th century, the castle had fallen partly to ruin.
-It has been partly restored, and is one of the most beautiful castle ruins in England.
+It has been partly restored and is one of the most beautiful castle ruins in the country.

 How to get to Rochester Castle: The castle is located in Kent, near Rochester.
 There are frequent trains from London to Rochester, and then it’s about a ½ mile walk to the castle.

-Leeds Castle calls itself “the loveliest Castle in the world”, and I can see why.
-I don’t like to play favourites, but this one is pretty special.
+Leeds Castle calls itself “the loveliest Castle in the world”, and we can see why.
+We don’t like to play favourites, but this one is pretty special.

 Floating in the midst of a lake, it’s a gorgeous sight.
 Although there’s been a castle on the grounds since the 12th century, most of what is on show nowadays dates from the 19th century and is more country house than fortification.

 It’s been a popular filming location for decades – most recently featuring the much-loved TV series Doctor Who.

-Entry tickets are £25 online (£26 at the gate), and entitle you to entry for a whole year.
-You can also stay overnight in a cottage or try “glamping”, if you want a bit longer to soak up the peaceful atmosphere.
+Entry tickets are £30 online (£35 at the gate), and entitle you to entry for a whole year.
+You can also stay overnight in a cottage or try “glamping” if you want a bit longer to soak up the peaceful atmosphere.